 Many Americans are struggling with credit card debt.
-Credit card balances rose by $61 billion in the fourth quarter of 2022 to $986 billion, exceeding the pre-pandemic high of $927 billion, according to a report by the Federal Reserve Bank of New York.
+Credit card balances rose by $48 billion in the third quarter of 2023 to $1.08 trillion — a record high, according to a Federal Reserve Bank of New York report.

 Given inflation and continued high interest rates, those balances are expensive to carry.
-With ten Federal Reserve interest rate hikes since March 2022 — most recently, a 25-basis-point increase announced on July 26, 2023, which was maintained for a fourth consecutive time after the FOMC meeting Jan.
-30-31, 2024 — the average credit card APR is now above 20 percent and climbing.
+With 11 Federal Reserve interest rate hikes since March 2022 — most recently, a 25-basis-point increase announced on July 26, 2023, which was maintained for a fourth consecutive time after the FOMC meeting Jan.
+30-31, 2024 — the average credit card APR remains above 20 percent.

 Short of receiving a windfall, there’s no quick-fix solution for getting out of debt, despite what solicitors or infomercials might have you believe.
-However, a combination of smart money moves can reduce your debt, lower your own credit card APR and put you on the right track toward a debt-free life.
+However, a combination of smart money moves can reduce your debt, lower your credit card APR and put you on the right track toward a debt-free life.

 Here are several techniques for paying off credit card debt the smart way.

 1. Try the avalanche method